2021 IEEE Big Data & Analytics for Power Systems Workshop

 Systems Integration Program Manager, Solar Energy Technologies Office, US Department of Energy

 Dr. Guohui Yuan is with the Department of Energy's Solar Energy Technologies Office (SETO) under Energy Efficiency and Renewable Energy Office (EERE).
 Since 2016 he has been the program manager for the Systems Integration (SI) program, leading a team of technology managers and support staff to manage federal investments in research, development, and demonstration of technologies and solutions that enable the widespread deployment of solar energy on the nation's electricity grid.

 Dr. Yuan joined SETO as a technical advisor in 2011 during the launch of the SunShot Initiative.
 Prior to DOE, he held key positions in industry-leading clean tech startup companies, including CURRENT Group, GridPoint, and WaveCrest Labs.
 Early in his career, he worked at COMSAT Labs as a systems scientist in satellite communications.
 He is a well-recognized domain expert, innovator, and thought leader.
 He has published dozens of journal and conference papers, and is a frequent speaker at industry meetings.
 He holds nine patents on electric vehicle propulsion systems.
 Dr. Yuan holds a B.S. degree from Tsinghua University, Beijing, China and a Ph.D. from the University of Maryland, College Park, both in physics.
 He has taken leadership trainings at MIT Sloan and at Wharton School of University of Pennsylvania.

 American Electric Power Professor and Director, Power and Energy Center, at Virginia Polytechnic Institute and State University.
-He is a fellow of IEEE.

 Professor of Texas A&M University, Chair of IEEE PES Subcommittee on Big Data & Analytics for Power Systems.